dojo/widget-core/README.md

 ## Usage

-To use @dojo/widgets in a project install the package along with the required peer dependencies.
+To use @dojo/widgets install the package along with the required peer dependencies.

 ```shell
 npm install @dojo/widgets